peterluhub/xsm/README.md

     }
  )
 ```
--   frameworkValue: Angular, React, or Vue
+-   frameworkValue: Angular, React, Vue, or Svelte
 -   ComponentName: It is the class name for React and Angular.
-It is the registered component name for Vue
+It is the registered component name for Vue.
+Does not apply to Svelte.
 -   bindings: It serves two purposes.
 One is to bind the state of each component to the store and you don't need to binState in this case.
 Another is to tell XSM that which piece of data is shared by more than one components and the shared data will not be deleted even if the the components are unmounted.
+Does not apply to Svelte.

 **setcfg** - It is an alias of *setup*.

 ## User Guide

 To use XSM to manage you app state, here are the steps to follow:

 - Use *setup* to bind XSM to a framework.
-Currently, XSM supports Angular, Reatc, and Vue.
+Currently, XSM supports Angular, Reatc, Vue, and Svelte.
 - Bind the component state to the store with *bindState* to enble the auto re-rendering when the state is updated.
 The value of each bound key can be accessed in the component with *this.keyname*.
 For example, you want to bind a key and value pair of {title: 'XSM'} to a component,
 - For Angular and React, it is done in the constructor.
   ```javascript